dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

     - Atomic operations and fences conditionally establish *synchronizes with* relations
 - Release sequence
   - Release sequence is relevant in the case of release/acquire synchronization on an atomic variable
-    - There are scenarios where an older store release would need to synchronize with a much later load acquire
+    - There are scenarios where an earlier store release would need to synchronize with a much later load acquire
     - Release sequence allows for intervening modification operations on the atomic to not break this synchronization
     - Read-modify-write operations that read a variable and then modify it based on the read value capture semantic chaining of values
       - E.g. maintain a counter with increments and decrements without losing count
       - E.g. logical OR multiple flags in a status word as flags are set one by one
       - If all intervening operations are read-modify-write then this chain maps to the variable's total modification order
-      - A read-modify-write operation on any thread always reads the write from the last read-modify-write operation that completed before this one gets to start
+      - Here a read-modify-write operation on any thread will read the value written by the previous read-modify-write operation from the modification order
       - A read-modify-write operation is also atomic making it uninterruptible and indivisible between the read and write
       - The limited and stricter modification required for semantic value chaining is well represented by read-modify-write operations
     - Release sequences are used in the implementation of reference counting